Main

 Lifestyle Wellness Contract food services Based on the promotion of health management to curb domestic medical expenses and the growing awareness of people's health, we will help people to achieve a level of health in line with their life stage, by providing a stable supply of food that will support physical and mental wellbeing.
 Achieve a stable supply of safe and secure food with consideration for reduction of food loss, sustainability and traceability.

-• Actively use foods that take sustainability into consideration (sustainable foods).
+• Actively use foods that take sustainability into consideration.

 • Increase efforts to achieve local production for local consumption, to improve supply capacity.